ZixuanXu0116/2023-24-NBA-Championship-Prediction/README.md

 Team Members: [Zixuan Xu](https://github.com/ZixuanXu0116), [Munazza Ilyas](https://github.com/Munazza-Ilyas), [Suqian Qi](https://github.com/SuqianQi), [Aahil Navroz](https://github.com/AahilNav), [Joseph Williams](https://github.com/josephwms)

 ## Introduction
 We aim to build a prediction pipeline for an NBA regular season and its playoffs.
 It is more like a semi-finished product with flaws.
 But the basic structure and the whole pipeline are built up.
-Significant techniques we used in the project include Data Scraping, K-means Clustering, Random Forest Classification, K-neighbors classifier, and Streamlit Dashboard.
+Significant techniques we used in the project include Data Scraping, K-means Clustering, Random Forest Classification, XGBoost, and Streamlit Dashboard.
 We hope you enjoy it!

 ## A. Data Scraping and Preparation